Sayidboy7/banking_system-SO/README.md

 # banking_system-SO
-This is the banking system little model for you first version v1 of the website model but comfortable.
+This is the banking system little model for you second version v2 of the website model but comfortable.

 This is the second verion of the progran
 --